recursionlab/Echometamorphic/README.md

 # Echometamorphic

 Echometamorphic explores recursive self-reflection in code and language.
-The repository is intentionally minimal and centers on the `ΞCodex` prototype:
+The repository is intentionally minimal and centers on the `ΞCodex` prototype, which recursively rewrites its own definition:

 ```
 ψₙ₊₁ := ΨAgent(ψₙ) = Reflect(Drift(Collapse(ψₙ)))